jingw2/policy_gradient/pg_agent/README.md

 | ------------- |:-------------:| -----:|
 | --dont_normalize_advantages (-dna) | as shows      | apply -dna to use|
 | --nn_baseline (-bl) | use baseline to <br> loss function | apply -bl to use|

+PG Agents support the asychronous actor critic algorithm because multiprocessing there.
+To use, just apply -bl.

 #### DDPG Arguments
 | name          | explanation   | default  |